 Class Format

-is fully online.
+The course is fully online.

 Join Zoom Meeting

 https://mcmaster.zoom.us/j/96568655841?pwd=bVRCQnZuTlNGQWkzRXZxcHV4NU1vZz09

 Meeting ID: 965 6865 5841

 Passcode: 292938

 Course Evaluation – Overview

 This course if pass/fail and, like a professional development workshop, meant to be driven by the desire to learn rather than by a grade.
 Students who clearly go beyond expectations can be attributed pass with distinction.
 Daily work (in-class exercises) will not be collected and graded.
 There will be one homework assignment (due week 4) and two projects (due week 6 and week 14) where you will apply the skills you have learned, and these will be collected, and feedback provided.